Code-Institute-Submissions/milestone-17/README.md

 When first building the web-app I had the Nav Buttons (location filters) at the top of the screen, adhering to established design techniques.
 This gave me a few problems.
-Firstly when using the map you had to scroll all the way up past the title and logo everytime you wanted to filter the spots.
+Firstly when using the map you had to scroll all the way up past the title and logo every time you wanted to filter the spots.
 This made for a bad user experience.
 I made the nav bar sticky so that you wouldn't need to scroll all the way up but it looked horrible when it scrolled over the title and logo.
 Moving it down still looked professional and familiar while sacrificing none of the design or UX.